Listen to the Podcast

 Opportunities are limited

-If you start looking for them, you slowly start scanning things; you’ll see that sometimes the charts are not very clean, if the charts aren’t clean, just move on, click the next button.
+If you start looking for them, you slowly begin scanning things; you’ll see that sometimes the charts are not very clean, if the charts aren’t clean, move on, click the next button.

 But in general, selling off, they’ll climb, sell off.
 The same thing here, you get a little pop, and then what do they do?
 Most of the time they sell off.